Sheinxy/Advent-Of-Code/2024/Day_10/README.md

 This is a textbook example of a graph search.
 There are two types of graph search:
 [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) and [DFS](https://en.wikipedia.org/wiki/Depth-first_search).

-DFS is technically more suitable here, as it is intrasecly recursive, however I instinctively went with a BFS here because my mind associates grids with BFS.
+DFS is technically more suitable here, as it is intrinsically recursive, however I instinctively went with a BFS here because my mind associates grids with BFS.

 In both case, we first need to define a `getNeighbours` function.